lostintangent/gistpad/README.md

 - `GistPad > Daily Notes: Show` - Specifies whether or not to display the daily notes node in the gists tree view.
 Defaults to `true`.

+- `GistPad > MCP: Enabled` - Specifies whether or not to enable the MCP server that exposes GistPad tools/resources/prompts to Copilot chat.
+Defaults to `true`.

+- `GistPad > MCP: Markdown Only` - Specifies whether the MCP resources that GistPad exposes should be limited to markdown notes only (e.g. because you only intend to use it for editing notes vs. code snippets).
+Defaults to `false`.

 - `GistPad: Showcase URL` - Specifies the URL to use when displaying the showcase entry.
 This allows teams/classrooms/etc. to create their own showcase and share it amongst themselves.

 - `GistPad: Sync on Save` - Specifies whether or not to enable the auto sync feature when saving a file.
 Consider disabling this option when VS Code's `files.autoSave` is enabled to prevent frequent syncing operations.
 Defaults to `true`.